mertbuilds/claudemarketplaces.com/CRAWLER_README.md

 # GitHub Marketplace Crawler

-This project includes an automated crawler that discovers Claude Code plugin marketplaces from GitHub daily at midnight UTC.
+This project includes an automated crawler that discovers Claude Code plugin marketplaces from GitHub hourly.

 ## How It Works